-Darjeeling Himalayan Railway has been on my wish list for a long time.
+Darjeeling Himalayan Railway had been on my wishlist for a long time.
 Train journeys have always fascinated me.
-As a child I have travelled across the country on trains with my parents.
+As a child, I have traveled across the country on trains with my parents.
 Now that I do not get to use trains so often, they are a prominent part of my nostalgia.
 Apart from trains that work as a mode of transportation, India offers trains that define the ultimate luxury experience and trains that take you back in time with their steam engines.
 A few years back, I was fortunate to experience the luxury of Deccan Odyssey for 7 nights.
-This time it was the joy ride on Darjeeling Himalayan Railway.
+This time it was the joy ride on this Himalayan Railway.

 I was reading the UNESCO website for Mountain Railways of India – this website gives the reason for which a particular site has been included in the UNESCO list.
 The 2 prime reasons for Mountain Railways of India include: